 Thanks for the increasing popularity, now available in almost all the grocery shops.
 You can choose your favorite one white basmati rice or brown basmati rice and both equally tastes good.

 The onion is the staple in all in almost all the recipes of Indian cooking.
 I never can think of any Indian recipe without onion.
 And this recipe requires lot more onion than any regular rice recipe.
 I really love the flavor of fried onions here which does bring the beautiful smoky flavor.
-Which also makes Bagara rice so DELICIOUS!
+Which also makes Bagara rice Andhra style is so DELICIOUS!

 Feeling tired or you have less time for dinner? no worries you may skip frying the onion instead use fried French onions.